hirzi/LSD/README.md

 <img src="https://github.com/hirzi/LSD/blob/master/Example figures/PLS_example.png" width="400">

-b) Here, the plot suggest that the data (multitude of summary statistics) can be efficiently summarised by 5 PLS components.
+b) Here, the plot suggest that the data (multitude of summary statistics) can be sufficiently summarised by 5 PLS components.
 Re-run find_pls.r with this optimum number of PLS components.
 Be sure to modify the following lines in this script depending on the format of your summary statistics file.

 		# Define working directory
 		directory<-"/path/"